gabrielabarajas/testing-one/docs/12-Templates/00-definition.md

 ---
 # Definition

-This guide will help you undetrstand **Roles** in APX GIS programme.
+This guide will help you undetrstand **Templates** in APX GIS programme.

 ------------